Nevenall/ghosting-the-edge/manuscript.md

 Ammo OOOO

-**Extra Capacity** – 2 extra ammo boxes.
+**Extra Capacity**—2 extra ammo boxes.

-**Autofire** – Mark an extra ammo and take a +1 or mark 2 extra ammo and affect a zone.
+**Autofire**—Mark an extra ammo and take a +1 or mark 2 extra ammo and affect a zone.
 You may only mark 2 extra ammo per action.

 ##### Generic Shotgun 0 ¤